StevenTammen/bibledocs.org/content/meta/subject-index.md

 study-title="Some miscellaneous teachings concerning animals" page-title="Some miscellaneous teachings concerning animals" header-title="The relationship between breath and spirit holds for animals, just like humans"
 %}}

+### Human beings > Are inherently biased toward the culture and beliefs they were raised with {#human-beings-are-inherently-biased-toward-the-culture-and-beliefs-they-were-raised-with}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/great-schism-1054/#according-to-the-statistics-frequency-of-christian-belief-is-strongly-associated-with-geographic-area-this-should-lead-us-to-thoroughly-question-and-examine-our-own-beliefs"
+study-title="Early & Medieval History (src: Ryan Reeves)" page-title="Great Schism (1054) (src: Ryan Reeves)"
+header-title="According to the statistics, frequency of Christian belief is strongly associated with geographic area.
+This should lead us to thoroughly question and examine our own beliefs"
+%}}

 ### Human beings > Are not trichotomous (we do not *have* souls, but *are* souls) {#human-beings-are-not-trichotomous-we-do-not-have-souls-but-are-souls}